This post may contain affiliate links.

 Add batter quickly: When it comes to pouring the batter into the muffin tray, do it as quickly (and safely) as possible.
 The high heat inside the oven and the temperature of the oil is what helps to keep the puddings rising

-Give them room to rise: Put the muffin tray or whichever tin you’re using as close to the top of the oven as possible, but not so close that the puddings will touch the oven roof!
+Give them room to rise: Put the muffin tin as close to the top of the oven as possible, but not so close that the puddings will touch the oven roof!

 How to remove them from the tin: Make sure the Yorkshires are puffed and dry/properly cooked.
 Also, leaving them to cool in the tin makes them MUCH easier to remove.
 You can also leave to cool in the tin completely, then loosen them (leaving them in the tin still) and when we’re ready to eat, put the tin back in the oven for 5 minutes to heat through again